 Steller's Jay Drops By Hellgate Osprey Nest On Foggy November Afternoon – Nov.
 1, 2023

 Black-billed Magpie Drops By Hellgate Osprey Nest – July 24, 2023

 Iris The Osprey Visits Her Nest In Hellgate Canyon – July 20, 2023

 About the Hellgate Canyon Ospreys

-This Osprey nest is at the mouth of the spectacular Hellgate Canyon at the edge of Missoula, Montana.
+This Osprey nest is at the mouth of the Hellgate Canyon near the edge of Missoula, Montana.
 It’s in a very busy location, right outside the Riverside Health Care Center and next to busy parking lots, a construction site, a busy highway, and a railroad.
 However, it’s also an ideal location in many ways, since these Ospreys have riverfront property only about 50 feet from the Clark Fork River.
 Being so close to people does not bother them, and hundreds of people enjoy watching them every day.